On-Demand Delivery from Stores: Dynamic Dispatching and Routing with Random Demand: Computational Results and Discussion

-The algorithms were implemented in Java using callbacks of ILOG CPLEX 12.5.1.
-All of the experiments were conducted on a Dell personal computer with an Intel E5-1607 3.10 GHz CPU, 32 GB RAM, and Windows 7 operating system.
-The time limit is set to 1 hour for all the considered policies so that all instances can be solved to optimality.

-\textbf{Benchmark policies.} We compare our approach to two benchmark dispatching and routing policies motivated by the practice and literature.
-The two policies derive the dispatching and routing decisions in a myopic manner. \begin{enumerate} \item Simple myopic policy.
-The first benchmark policy dispatches and routes drivers in each period without considering the future orders, i.e., by solving

-Therefore, this policy implements a myopic dispatching and routing solution.
-Note that formulation (\ref{bp1:obj}) -- (\ref{bp1:con}) may not be feasible when the driver supply is insufficient (e.g., due to the capacity constraint).
-When an infeasible scenario arises, we introduce a set of third-party drivers of unlimited size and with extra hiring cost.
-The hiring cost of a third-party driver is proportional to his/her work time or trip duration.
+We compare our approach to two main benchmark dispatching and routing policies.
+The first benchmark policy replicates the current myopic policy used by the practitioner, and the second benchmark policy is adapted from a heuristic policy proposed in the literature: \begin{enumerate} \item Simple myopic policy (current practice).
+As described in Section \ref{sec:background}, the company is using a simple myopic policy that disregards future order information in delivery planning.
+This policy dispatches and routes drivers in a way that only optimizes for the current batch of orders, i.e., by minimizing $ \sum_{i \in \mathcal I^n} u_i(\BFY^n)$.
+Because this policy may not always be feasible when the fleet size is small (e.g., due to the capacity constraint), we follow a standard practice to introduce a set of third-party drivers of unlimited size and with extra labor cost.
+The labor cost of a third-party driver is proportional to his/her work time (total delivery time).
 Let $\BFY^n = (\BFY^{n,f}, \BFY^{n,p})$, where $\BFY^{n,f}$ and $\BFY^{n,p}$ correspond to the routing decision of the full-time drivers and the third-party drivers, respectively.
-Let $w(\BFY^{n,p})$ be the total work time of the third-party drivers.
-Then the formulation (\ref{bp1:obj}) -- (\ref{bp1:con}) involving third-party drivers can be written as follows:
+Let $w(\BFY^{n,p})$ be the total work time of third-party drivers following $\BFY^{n,p}$.
+Then the simple myopic policy is derived by solving the following program:

-where $\rho$ is the unit hiring cost.
-We set it to be 10 so the operator has strong incentives to dispatch its own drivers and avoid calling third-party drivers. \item Adaptive myopic policy.
-The second benchmark policy takes future orders into consideration but decouples the driver dispatching decision and routing decision completely, which is adapted from \cite{liu2020time}.
-In each period, the number of dispatched drivers is first determined by solving the following model, then the single-period routing model is solved subject to the dispatching schedule constraint.
+where $\rho$ is a weight parameter that reflects the additional labor cost.
+Without loss of generality, we set it to 10 so the operator has strong incentives to dispatch its own drivers and avoid calling third-party drivers. \item Adaptive myopic policy.
+The second benchmark policy is adapted from \cite{liu2020time}, where future order information is considered, but the driver dispatching and routing decisions are decoupled completely.
+Specifically, in each period, we first determine the number of dispatched drivers by solving a scheduling problem (after taking out the routing decision from (\ref{ajrp:obj}) - (\ref{ajrp:const2})):